AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 To resolve this issue, perform the following steps:

 -   Check the driver.
-Before you create an I/O optimized instance, ensure that the [VirtIO driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md) is installed on the source server.
+Before you create an I/O optimized instance, ensure that the [Virtio driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md) is installed on the source server.
--   Check whether the boot configurations of the source server are valid.
+-   Check whether the GRUB configurations of the source server are valid.
--   Upgrade GRUB to version 1.9 or later.
-Then, perform the migration again after the following conditions are met: The operating system of your source server is CentOS 5 or Debian 7 and the GRUB version is earlier than 1.9.
+-   If the following conditions apply, you must upgrade GRUB to version 1.9 or later, and then perform the migration again: The operating system of your source server is CentOS 5 or Debian 7 and the GRUB version is earlier than 1.9.
 In addition, the following output appears when you connect to the ECS instance by using the [Management Terminal](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using VNC.md) in the ECS console.

     ![Linux server check during startup](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2159816951/p50179.png)